schuullzz/Bioinformatics-Tool-Box/README.md

 ## Installation

-The Bioinformatics Toolbox has been tested on CentOS v6.10 with gcc v6.1.0.
+The Bioinformatics Toolbox has been tested on Ubuntu v20.04.2 with gcc v9.3.0.

 ```
 make